peterborkuti/haarselector/README.md

 ## Short

-Haar selector allow users to selecting objects from many images in order to train haar detection with them.
+Training object selector allows users to select objects from many images in order to train object detection algorithm with them.

 ## Description

 See on the OpenCV documentation, what [training](http://docs.opencv.org/doc/user_guide/ug_traincascade.html) is.
 In a nutshell:

-If you want to use OpenCV's Haar detection, you have to train Haar detector with appropriate images.
+If you want to use opencv_haartraining or opencv_traincascade, you have to have tons of images with the appropriate objects selected and labeled.
 Namely positive and negative ("background") images.
 Positive samples are images on which there are rectangular areas which are labeled according to your needs.

+My program helps you with selecting and labeling objects on images.

-For example, you want to train Haar detector for car's front view, you need to create two lists of samples.
+For example, you want to train a detector for car's front view, you need to create two lists of samples.
 One consists of pictures of car's front views, the others consists of negative samples, aka backgrounds.

-The input list of haar-trainer is like this (from the OpenCV documentation)
+The input list of of a trainer is like this (from the OpenCV documentation)

 ```
 img/img1.jpg  1  140 100 45 45